Fishing Reports

 Scott McGlinchey's Fishing Report

-If you’re in town fishing for fun or here preparing for a tournament I am sure I can help you in either department.
+If you're in town fishing for fun or here preparing for a tournament I am sure I can help you in either department.
 If you just want to enjoy a day of catching quality bass, panfish, catfish or are wanting to learn how to effectively fish offshore I am as good as it gets!
+I had excellent results in my career as a baseball and wrestling coach and use the same skills to help my clients learn bass fishing.
+I have over thirty years of ledge fishing experience and have spent 4000 hours diving underwater on various bodies of water observing fish in their home.
+If you want to book a trip with me please try to call me as the communication over the phone is much more effective and consumes less time than emails.
+I do respond to all forms of communication as quick as I can.

 Please check out and like/follow my Shelldivers Guide Service Facebook page.
 I will have additional pictures posted there some are underwater photos of fish and shellbeds.